 Falcons Coach Defends Rookie Return Man

-Atlanta Falcons special teams coach Maurice Williams has several weapons at his disposal including cornerback Avery Williams who was a return specialist at Boise State last year.
+Atlanta Falcons special teams coach Marquice Williams has several weapons at his disposal including cornerback Avery Williams who was a return specialist at Boise State last year.

 READ MORE: Falcons Coach Arthur Smith not Falling into Trap